ministryofjustice/hmpps-person-record/src/main/resources/db/scripts/README-cluster-data.md

 Copy and paste the SQL from  [CPR-356-create-personmatchscore-schema](./CPR-356-create-personmatchscore-schema.sql) and execute it

 If the `personmatchscore.splink_cluster` table does not exist:
-Copy and paste the SQL from  [CPR-356.sql](./CPR-356.sql) and execute it
+Copy and paste the SQL from  [CPR-356-create-splink-cluster.sql](./CPR-356-create-splink-cluster.sql) and execute it

 #### Data import

-Compare the column names with the table splink_cluster as defined in [CPR-356.sql](./CPR-356.sql) and amend the csv file to match the column names.
-For example, `rename offender_id_display` to `prisoner_number`
+Compare the column names with the table splink_cluster as defined in [CPR-356-create-splink-cluster.sql](./CPR-356-create-splink-cluster.sql) and amend the csv file to match the column names.
+For example, `rename offender_id_display` to `prison_number`

 Connect to the database [using the process defined](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/other-topics/rds-external-access.html)